 How do I have my name removed from the Central Registry?

 Anyone whose name has been placed on the central registry is allowed, by law, to request that their name be removed (expunged).
 This request needs to be submitted, in writing, to the DHS Director in the county where the alleged abuse occurred.
 If the request is denied, a hearing will be scheduled for you, and you will be notified in writing of the time and date of the hearing.

 The purpose of the hearing is to determine if the evidence against you, that led to your name being placed on the list, was accurate.
 If the hearing determines that your name was inaccurately or wrongly placed on the Central Registry, this can be grounds for removal.
 The law allows, barring certain specific situations, for a person's name to be removed from the Registry if a hearing determines that child abuse was not proven by a preponderance of the evidence.

-It is important to note that if your name was placed on the Registry after March 31, 2015, you must make your request within 240 days of receiving notification that your name was placed on the list.
+It is important to note that if your name was placed on the Registry after March 31, 2015, you must make your request within 180 days of receiving notification that your name was placed on the list.
+However, that time frame can be extended for an extra 60 days for "good cause".
 Failure to make your request within this time frame means that your request is unlikely to be considered.

 If your name is on the Central Registry, contact our experienced CPS defense attorneys immediately.
 We know exactly how to pursue getting your name removed, and can help you restore peace to your family by protecting you from the consequences of false allegations by the state.